Chairman of Joint Chiefs Talks Israel, Ukraine

 Brown also addressed more domestic concerns, including an increasing loss of public faith in the military.
 He said he emphasizes leadership by example, with officers upholding the nonpartisan nature of the armed forces and staying faithful to the office.

-Brown said that despite challenges, he has full confidence in the military’s capability to navigate the ongoing geopolitical turmoils.
+Brown said that despite challenges, he has full confidence in the military’s capability to navigate the ongoing geopolitical turmoil.

 “I don’t have a lot of concern, because I have complete confidence in our force,” Brown said.